PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 16:26:59
+Last updated: 2024-04-07 16:28:06
-Random Quote: There is only one god, and his name is Death.
-And there is only one thing we say to Death: not today.  -  Syrio Forel
+Random Quote: It is R'hllor who brings you back, my lord.
+The Lord of Light.
+I am only his instrument.  -  Thoros of Myr